 In structural mechanics, the equations that relate stress and strain arise from the balance of forces in the material medium.
 Plane stress is a condition that prevails in a flat plate in the x-y plane, loaded only in its own plane and without z-direction restraint.
 The displacement equations for plane stress are:

 Plane strain is a deformation state where there are no displacements in the z-direction, and the displacements in the x- and y-directions are functions of x and y but not z.
-The stress-strain relation is only slightly different from the plane stress case, and the same set of material parameters is used.
-Thus, for the plane strain equations, the µ parameter in the c tensor is defined as µ = 2Gν/(1 – 2ν)).
-The von Mises effective stress is computed as .
+The same equations describe both plane stress and plane strain and use the following parameters:

 |PDE||Solve partial differential equations in 2-D regions|